 The installer programs the 4-digit Installer Code initially as part of the programming procedure.
-The factory default Installer code is "4-1-1-2", but may be changed in field 20.
+The factory default Installer code is "4-1-1-2", but may be changed in field \star 20.

-The Installer code is the only code that can enter programming mode and also, in normal operation mode, is used to enter the Master code which allows access to the normal functions of the system.
+The Installer code is the only code that can enter programming mode and also, in normal operation mode, is used to enter the Master code for each partition, which allows access to the normal functions of the system.